LLB: Admission, Syllabus, Eligibility, Subjects, Colleges, Careers

 LLB Colleges in India

 Various institutions in India are offering the Bachelor of Laws course; each institute has got some entrance exam criteria for admitting students.
-Some of the top the Bachelor of Laws programs in India have been mentioned below, along with their total course fee, NIRF Ranking, and entrance exams required for admission:
+Some of the best colleges in India for pursuing LLB degree have been mentioned below, along with their total course fee:

 College Name